American Norwegian: Immigration

 American Norwegian formed as a result of Norwegians migrating to the United States.

-In 1825, dozens of Norwegians left Stavanger on board the Restauration.
-Migration was largely due to religious persecution, particuarlly of Quakers and the Haugianerne.
-Throughout the 19th and 20th centuries, Norwegian migration to the North America continued, primarily through the White Star Line and the Cunard Line.
+In 1825, the first organized emigration party consisting of several dozen Norwegians left Stavanger on board the Restauration.
+Early migration was largely due to religious persecution, particularly of Quakers and Haugeans, but intensified and diversified in the second half of the 19th century.
+Throughout the 19th and 20th centuries, Norwegian migration to North America continued, primarily through the White Star Line, and the Cunard Line.

 Speakers

 Between 1910 and the First World War, one million Americans had Norwegian as their first language, many of whom subscribed to Norwegian-language newspapers, such as Decorah Posten and Skandinaven.
+As of 2025, it is moribund.